 Research has shown that running barefoot can result in up to 8% increase in efficiency (Squadrone & Gallozzi 2008, Warne 2013).
 It is not clear why this is, though it is likely to be due in part to the toes and the arches of the foot are allowed to function more effectively, and the way removing the shoe encourages a forefoot strike (Lieberman 2010) which means the Achilles and calf muscle are used more efficiently.

 Barefoot sandals and minimalist sandals:Facilitated venous return resulting in

-- b.
-Reduced risk of deep vein thrombosis; For the same reason as above (2a) there is less pooling of blood in the lower leg and enhance venous return.
+- b. barefoot sandals reduced risk of deep vein thrombosis; For the same reason as above (2a) there is less pooling of blood in the lower leg and enhance venous return.

-- c.
-Lower incidence of varicose veins; because there is better venous return, blood does not sit in the veins increasing pressure on the vein walls and creating varicosities.
+- c. barefoot sandals lower incidence of varicose veins; because there is better venous return, blood does not sit in the veins increasing pressure on the vein walls and creating varicosities.
 Instead, it is pumped more efficiently back to the heart through enhanced muscular use in the lower leg.